pgtipping/Synthalyst/memory-bank/activeContext.md

     - Providing fallback UI when Redis is not configured
     - Adding reset functionality for metrics and cache
     - Implementing comprehensive error handling for Redis operations

+14. **NextJS 15 Compatibility Strategy**:
+    - Updating dynamic route parameters to use Promise type for params
+    - Properly awaiting params object before accessing its properties
+    - Using the correct pattern for App Router API routes with dynamic parameters
+    - Ensuring type safety with proper TypeScript definitions
+    - Adding appropriate error handling for asynchronous operations
+    - Following Next.js 15 best practices for API routes